 Ohio job data send a mixed message

 On the other hand, the household survey includes trends in self-employment and agricultural work, both of which are not measured in the establishment survey.
-The establishment survey also has difficulty measuring employment at new firms, and according to the Secretary of State’s office, new firm filings increased in September and are outpacing last year’s filing rate.
-Thus, at certain times, the household survey may capture job growth that is not seen in the survey of employers.
+The establishment survey also has difficulty measuring employment at new firms, and according to the Secretary of State’s office, new firm filings increased in September and are out pacing last year’s filing rate.